EU market rules

 Check which EU rules affect your business and how - direct access to EU law through this searchable database.

-Summaries of EU legislation per policy area
+Summaries of EU legislation

-The main aspects of EU legislation presented by sector of activity in a concise and easy-to-read way.
+This page provides SMEs with the main aspects of EU legislation presented by sector of activity in a concise and easy-to-read way.

 Fighting cartels and preventing the abuse of dominant positions are the two priorities of the EU's antitrust policy.
-Find out more details on this website.

 State aid control